-Central Police Department asks for help identifying man who may have information related to a hit-and-run
+After asking public for help, Central Police Department identifies man who connected to hit-and-run

 Latest Weather Blog

-Central Police Department asks for help identifying man who may have information related to a hit-and-run
+After asking public for help, Central Police Department identifies man who connected to hit-and-run

 CENTRAL — The Central Police Department asked the public for help identifying a man who may have information related to a hit-and-run on Monday.